Zaki Mubarak: Awards

-His death
+Death

 On January 22, 1952, he fainted while he was on Emad El-Deen Street and the injury was in his head.
 He was taken to the hospital, where he remained unconscious until he died on January 23, 1952.
+However, al-Zirikli mentions that his cause of death was a fatal concussion after being run over by a horse-drawn carriage.
+He was buried in his hometown, Santris.